 Admissions Deadlines: October 1, 2018

-The Bachelor of Science (B.S.) in Interdisciplinary Studies (INST) with a certification in Middle Grades 4-8 Language Arts/Social Studies program is for students seeking a Texas teacher certification in middle grades with a specialization in language arts/social studies.
+The Bachelor of Science (B.S.) in Interdisciplinary Studies (INST) with a certification in Middle Grades 4-8 Math/Science is for students seeking a Texas teacher certification in middle grades with a specialization in math/science.
 It is a field-based program, with students spending extensive time in middle schools.
-Students receive a Bachelor of Science (B.S.) in Interdisciplinary Studies (INST) through a series of field-based programs and classroom work with the completion of 125 credit hours.
+Students receive a Bachelor of Science (B.S.) in Interdisciplinary Studies (INST) through a series of field-based programs and classroom work with the completion of 127 credit hours.

 Freshman, change of major and transfer students should follow all Texas A&M University and department admissions policies.
 View the Undergraduate Admissions page for full information.